iredmail/docs/en_US/iredmail-easy/iredmail-easy.setup-sudo.md

 OpenBSD uses its own sudo-like program for this purpose, it's called `doas` which means *__execute commands as another user__*.

-With the iRedMail cloud platform, you can deploy iRedMail by connecting to target server (via ssh) as a non-privileged user (e.g. user `iredmail`) which is allowed to run command as `root` with `sudo`.
+With the iRedMail Eazy, you can deploy iRedMail by connecting to target server (via ssh) as a non-privileged user (e.g. user `iredmail`) which is allowed to run command as `root` with `sudo`.